tiagomms/xr-portfolio/_posts/2023-08-22-xr-design-fellowship-module-02-pre-assign.md

 I think it can be good to bring a bit of a nostalgia to our shared digital spaces - and our home (usually) tends to be a place where we share things.
 Plus seemed simple and fun.

+***Update after submission***

+I made this video showcasing my moodboard and storyboard in ShapesXR, with a Holonote.

+{% include video id="858647363" provider="vimeo" %}

 ### Process Achievements

 - Completed the challenges mentioned above (brainstorming, moodboarding, storyboarding, bodystorming in ShapesXR)